Common Travel Area: Common visa system

-In October 2014, the British and Irish governments signed a memorandum of understanding paving the way for mutually recognised visas allowing visitors to travel to Britain and Ireland on a single visa.
-Chinese and Indian nationals were the first and, as of 2018, the only nationalities to get the benefit of the scheme.
-It was proposed to conduct a review of the scheme in 2015 with a view to expand it to all other countries by the end of that year, but no such review took place, and the scheme has not been extended to other nationalities.
-The scheme exists in parallel to the Irish visa waiver programme which waives the visa requirement for the nationals of 17 countries if they hold valid British short-stay visas and enter the Republic of Ireland directly from the UK.
+In October 2014, the British and Irish governments signed a memorandum of understanding, which became known as the British-Irish Visa Scheme, paving the way for mutually recognised visas allowing visitors to travel to the UK and Ireland on a single visa.
+The UK and Ireland recognised short-term visas issued for just Chinese and Indian nationals.
+A visa is needed from the first country the visitor enters.

 While the CTA has, for most of its history, involved an open or relatively open border, since the Second World War this has not meant that someone who legally entered one part of the CTA was automatically entitled to enter another part.
-Unlike the Schengen Agreement, the CTA currently provides no mechanism for the mutual recognition of leave to enter and remain, and the UK and the Republic of Ireland operate separate visa systems with distinct entry requirements.
-In general, a British visa will not allow entry to the Republic of Ireland nor vice versa.
+Unlike the Schengen Agreement, the CTA currently provides no automatic mechanism for the mutual recognition of leave to enter and remain, and the UK and Ireland operate separate visa systems with distinct entry requirements.

+In July 2011, Ireland introduced a short-stay visa waiver programme under which the normal requirement for certain nationalities to hold an Irish visa is waived for visitors to the UK who hold valid British visas.
+Belarus and Russia were removed from the list on 25 October 2022.
+The scheme is scheduled to end on 31 October 2026.

 The Channel Islands and the Isle of Man allow entry to holders of British visas (with some exceptions).
-Both the Bailiwick of Guernsey and the Bailiwick of Jersey immigration authorities routinely check non-EEA nationals seeking to enter the UK to ensure they have valid British permissions.
+Both the Bailiwick of Guernsey and the Bailiwick of Jersey immigration authorities check all entrants other than those from the UK.

-In July 2011, the Republic of Ireland introduced a limited pilot visa waiver programme under which the normal requirement for certain nationalities to hold an Irish visa is waived for visitors to the UK who hold valid British visas.

-Nationalities that are visa-free in the UK but not in the Republic of Ireland:
+Nationalities that need a visa for Ireland but not for the UK:

-Nationalities that are visa-free in the Republic of Ireland but not in the UK:
+Nationalities that need a visa for the UK but not for Ireland:

-Irish visa-waiver nationalities
+Nationalities that may use a British or Irish visa to travel between the UK and Ireland:

+Nationalities that may use a British visa to travel from the UK to Ireland: